Ask first; submit later

 Update: I received a response from the editor later in the same day I’d sent my initial email.
 She (or he? the first name is Sandy) welcomed my submission, reiterated the formatting and content requirements, and noted that response time should be a week rather than a month.
 I got my story together and sent it in.

 Further Update: The editor declined the story.
 She wrote a nice email explaining her concerns with it and welcomed me to try the zine again should I have anything else.
-I may.Explore posts in the same categories: short stories comment below, or link to this permanent URL from your own site.
+I may.short stories comment below, or link to this permanent URL from your own site.